SainsburyWellcomeCentre/RCWG/_proposals/research/RegularMeetings.md

 - Should this only be put in place for incoming students/postdocs or for everyone?
 - Should there be a suggested minimum?
 For example, a 15-minute meeting once every two weeks or 30-minute meeting once per month?
+- Does HR have the overhead to check in with researchers (or just students) on whether they are satisfied with the project-management aspect of their work, once per year?
+Should they?
+Should/can we do this without involving HR?